Tolbat/JagdoomE/README.md

 # Doom for the Atari Jaguar - Extended Edition JagdoomE

-This project allows you to build Doom for the Jaguar under linux.
+This project allows you to build Doom for the Jaguar im Windows 10.
 It uses the latest toolchain released by Atari which was put into the Public Domain.
 You can read about the Jaguar saga elsewhere - we're just concerned with Doom.
 We can thank Carl Forhan from Songbird Productions for that.
 He talked Carmack into releasing the Jaguar source, then played with it enough to get it to work on real hardware, then released the source for others to play with.

-Having never worked on Doom for any platform, I always wanted to work on the Jaguar, and have it available to anyone and everyone.
+Having never worked on Doom for any platform, I decided after waiting for an eternity, to give it a try.
-Using the work Saturn posted back in 2015, and with the assistance of ChillyWillyGuru I have returned the old Windows DOS build back to service.
+Began using the work Saturn posted back in 2015, and then luckily got the assistance of ChillyWillyGuru.
+It fell on the Green Lizard to revive the old Windows DOS build.
+It presented some limitations.
-While it is easier and takes less steps in Linux, we are going to use Windows 10 64 bit.
+While it is easier and takes less steps in Linux, Windows is quite capable of producing a rom.
+The biggest issue is DoxBox and how it manages table memory.

 ## Additional Tools Required for Windows
 DosBox 74-3